XAU

 Understanding Gold Prices: What Drives the Market

 Gold prices are shaped by macroeconomic forces, central bank policies, and investor sentiment.
-This guide breaks down the key drivers.
+This guide breaks down each driver with specific metrics to watch.

 Macroeconomic Drivers